What is an Upsell?

 The Difference Between Cross-sells and Upsells

 Upselling and cross-selling are frequently confused with one another.
 While this is understandable, both raise average order value in different ways.
-To put it simply, an upsell offers a premium version of a product, while a cross-sell offers additional products or services.
+To put it simply:

 Let’s take a look at a quick example of both techniques.